 a) A student may not re-enroll during the period of conduct suspension.

-b) The student’s eligibility for any refund of tuition/fees will be subject to the university’s normal withdrawal policy.
+b) The student’s eligibility for any refund of tuition/fees will be subject to the University’s normal withdrawal policy.

 c) The notice of conduct suspension will include the conditions for readmission that must be met prior to application for readmission.
-Students may obtain a reactivation of student status (after absence) form from Registration and Records, Ceres Hall, or online through One Stop.
+Students may obtain information regarding reactivation from Registration and Records, Ceres Hall, or online through One Stop.
 An interview with a member of the Student Affairs Office staff also will be required prior to acceptance of the student’s application for readmission.

-d) While a student is under conduct suspension from NDSU, no academic credit earned during the suspension period will be accepted for transfer from any other higher education institution at any time.
-The student’s transcript will carry a notation “may not register for nonacademic reasons” without further explanation.
-If the student is subsequently readmitted, the original notation will remain on the transcript and a new notation will be added, “eligible for registration effective ...”
+d) The student’s transcript will carry a notation “may not register for nonacademic reasons <effective date range>” without further explanation.
+Upon completion of the suspension the notation will be removed by the University.

 e) A student who has been suspended must vacate residence life facilities within the time frame established in the written notice of the conduct suspension.